A real terrain dossier · 395 ha · Chadlington, Oxfordshire

 Asset · Water

-Eleven natural pond/dam sites combined with 745 mm of well-distributed, year-round rainfall make on-site water storage cheap and abundant — a genuinely rare combination.
+Three natural pond/dam sites combined with 745 mm of well-distributed, year-round rainfall and zero dry months make on-site water storage cheap and abundant: a rare combination, and the richest pond count across our samples.

 Asset · Building

-362.8 ha of contiguous, flat, well-drained ground at 0% approach grade — among the cheapest possible sites to build on, with no driveway engineering premium.
+362.8 ha of contiguous, gently graded, well-drained ground, about 92% of the whole farm, with the gentlest route in from the boundary climbing at <1%.
+Among the cheapest possible sites to build on, with no driveway engineering premium.

 Note · Diligence

 Scores reflect terrain suitability only.
-The Cotswolds AONB designation, building permits, water rights, and environmental protections vary and aren't in this dataset — verify with local authorities before purchase.
+Diddly Squat is the proof case: near-perfect terrain, and years of planning fights anyway.
+Terrain and permission are different questions; we measure only the first.
+The Cotswolds AONB designation, building permits, water rights, and environmental protections vary and aren't in this dataset: verify with local authorities before purchase.

 Total area